 Bloody and Lili found me on facebook and flown over from France to make images in my London studio.
 This has gone very well, we also made pictures for Krystina of Ectomorph, she has some on her ›blog.
 More on my web site - link below.

-in September, after a hot spell in Italy, i covered some large distances in Spain, with Deborah, the writed - she wrote a few words about this in her blog. it was a very memorable time in that great country, which i have not visited in many years - a discovery that led later to a setting up a permanent base
+in September, after a hot spell in Italy, i covered some large distances in Spain, with Deborah, a writer - she wrote a few words about this in her blog. it was a very memorable time in that great country, which i have not visited in many years - a discovery that led later to a setting up a permanent base

 The shot of my friend Nick running in a underground passage in Normandie, 2006, became a hit, thanks to Getty Images - Nick found himself on London Underground posters and when he went home to Scotland he saw himself again - on a book cover - his mum was suitably impressed.
 The image has been selling aga